filipegorges/spotify-wrapper-player/README.md

 Udemy course: https://www.udemy.com/js-com-tdd-na-pratica/

-This player makes use of the [spotify-wrapper](https://github.com/filipegorges/spotify-wrapper) library and provides UI interactions for finding albums, discovering tracks and previewing them.
+This player makes use of the [reuwsaat spotify-wrapper](https://github.com/filipegorges/spotify-wrapper) library and provides UI interactions for finding albums, discovering tracks and previewing them.

 ## Browser Support